 “My name isn’t Angel, but revealing my name may get me killed.
 We’ll talk about that later.
 I’ll launder your clothes now.
 Just relax for a while.
 You’re going to be OK.”

-“Thank you, Angel,” Natalie replied as she watched her, through the open bathroom door, load her clothes into the washer/drier combo in the kitchen.
+“Thank you, Angel,” Natalie replied as she watched her load the clothes into the washer/drier combo in the kitchen through the open bathroom door.

 Active Shooter

-Ryan DiMarco was in full battle dress as he, Mac Merrick, and the rest of the Chicago/FBI Organized Crime unit arrived at the Crowne Plaza HotelClubhouse.
+Ryan DiMarco was in full battle dress as he, Mac Merrick, and the rest of the Chicago/FBI Organized Crime unit arrived at the Clubhouse Restaurant.
 The age of gun violence in the United States has made these scenes commonplace.
-Chicago SWAT had the building surrounded; the hotel evacuated to a safe distance, floodlights illuminating the locale like the afternoon sun, with news crews kept at bay.
+Chicago SWAT surrounded the building, with the employees and patrons evacuated a safe distance away, floodlights illuminating the locale like the afternoon sun, and news crews kept at bay.

 “Well, Nivani, what have you got?”
-Ryan asked of the SWAT Commander.
+Ryan asked the SWAT Commander.

 “Hi, Ryan.
-The short answer is three perps holding six hostages in the Fire OvenClubhouse restaurant on the first floor.
-We’ve got them boxed in, all entrances covered, and if they break through the half-wall partition, it’ll be like Custer meeting six thousand Sioux warriors.”
+The short answer is three perps holding six hostages in the Clubhouse restaurant on the first floor.
+We’ve got them boxed in, all entrances and exits covered, and if they break out, it’ll be like Custer meeting six thousand Sioux warriors.”

-Mac, standing next to DiMarco, a “Any idea what happened?”
+“Any idea what happened?”

-Nivani Subramanian, the head of Chicago SWAT, chuckled before answering.
+Standing next to DiMarco, Nivani Subramanian, the head of Chicago SWAT, chuckled before answering.

-“We spoke to one of the kitchen crew who got out.
+“We spoke to one of the bartenders who got out.
 He said that some guy tried to shoot one of the patrons, but another customer intervened.
-Said the guy fired two shots but didn’t hit anybody.
+He said the guy fired two shots but didn’t hit anybody.
 That turned the restaurant into an all-out panic.”

-“Did the cook describe the customer who intervened?”
+“Did the barkeep describe the customer who intervened?”

-“Said it was a woman, tall, short brown hair,in a black jumpsuit with short brown hair.
+“He said it was a tall woman in a black jumpsuit with short brown hair.
 The guy said it was like watching a Kung Foo movie.
 She carried the customer out of the restaurant.”

-Ryan DiMarco looked at Mac. .
+Ryan DiMarco looked at Mac.

 “Somebody we know?”

-“She gets around, doesn’t she,” was Mac’s reply.
+“She gets around, doesn’t she.”

 “Nivani, have you talked to them?”
-Ryan said.

-“Negative, that’s the strange part.
+“Negative, Ryan, that’s the strange part.
 We’ve shouted at the gang bangers, but they’re not responding to anything.
 No demands for a getaway vehicle, no nothing.”

 “What does Superintendent Green want to do?”
-Ryan asked.

 “He’s in St. Louis for a symposium.
 He wants us to wrap this up quickly.
 I’ve got one sniper zeroed in on one of the perps.
 Another is crawling to a position where he can tag the other guy.
 One of the three thugs is wounded and moaning like a whore with a teenager.
 Over here, Ryan, we’ve got video of each sniper’s headcam.”